go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     where `gitea` is database user, `giteadb` is database name, and `203.0.113.3` is IP address of your database instance.

     You should be prompted to enter password for the database user, and connected to the database.

+## Database Connection over TLS

+If you have database instance on private network, this section can be omitted, since the security between Gitea and database instance is guaranteed.
+If instead the database instance is on public network, use TLS to encrypt connection to database, as it is possible for third-party to intercept database connection.

+### Prerequisites

+- You need two valid TLS certificate, one for database instance (database server) and one for Gitea instance (database client).
+Both certificates must be signed by trusted CA.
+- `X509v3 Extended Key Usage` extension attribute must have `TLS Web Server Authentication` for database server certificate, and `TLS Web Client Authentication` for database client certificate.
+- On database server certificate, `Subject Alternative Name` or `Common Name` entry must be fully-qualified domain name (FQDN) for database instance.
+On database client certificate, either entry above must be database username that Gitea instance will be used to connect.
+- You need mapping from domain name of both Gitea and database instances to their respective IP addresses.
+Either set up DNS records or add local mapping to `/etc/hosts`.
+This allows database connections to be performed by domain name instead of IP address.
+See documentation of your system for details.

+### PostgreSQL

+PostgreSQL driver used by Gitea supports two-way TLS.
+In two-way TLS, both database client and server authenticate each other by sending their respective certificate to their respective opposite for validation.
+In other words, the server verifies client certificate, and the client verifies server certificate.

+1. On database instance, place following credentials:

+    -  `/path/to/postgresql.crt`: Database instance certificate
+    -  `/path/to/postgresql.key`: Database instance private key
+    -  `/path/to/root.crt`: CA certificate chain to validate client certificates

+2. Add following options to `postgresql.conf`:

+    ```ini
+    ssl = on
+    ssl_ca_file = '/path/to/root.crt'
+    ssl_cert_file = '/path/to/postgresql.crt'
+    ssl_key_file = '/path/to/postgresql.key'
+    ssl_min_protocol_version = 'TLSv1.2'
+    ```

+3. Adjust credentials ownership and permission, as required by PostgreSQL:

+    ```
+    chown postgres:postgres /path/to/root.crt /path/to/postgresql.crt /path/to/postgresql.key
+    chmod 0600 /path/to/root.crt /path/to/postgresql.crt /path/to/postgresql.key
+    ```

+4. Edit `pg_hba.conf` rule to only allow Gitea database user to connect over SSL, and requires client certificate verification.

+    For PostgreSQL 12:

+    ```ini
+    hostssl    giteadb    gitea    192.0.2.10/32    scram-sha-256    clientcert=verify-full
+    ```

+    For PostgreSQL 11 and earlier:

+    ```ini
+    hostssl    giteadb    gitea    192.0.2.10/32    scram-sha-256    clientcert=1
+    ```

+    Replace database name, user, and IP address of Gitea instance as appropriate.

+5. Restart PostgreSQL to apply configurations above.

+6. On Gitea instance, place following credentials under home directory of user which run Gitea (ex. `git`):

+    -  `~/.postgresql/postgresql.crt`: Database client certificate
+    -  `~/.postgresql/postgresql.key`: Database client private key
+    -  `~/.postgresql/root.crt`: CA certificate chain to validate server certificate

+    Note: Those file names above are hardcoded on PostgreSQL, and it is not possible to alter those.

+7. Adjust credentials ownership and permission as required:

+    ```
+    chown git:git ~/.postgresql/postgresql.crt ~/.postgresql/postgresql.key ~/.postgresql/root.crt
+    chown 0600 ~/.postgresql/postgresql.crt ~/.postgresql/postgresql.key ~/.postgresql/root.crt
+    ```

+8. Test connection to the database:

+    ```
+    psql "postgres://gitea@example.db/giteadb?sslmode=verify-full"
+    ```

+    You should be prompted to enter password for the database user, and connected to the database.

+### MySQL

+While MySQL driver used by Gitea also supports two-way TLS, its current usage on Gitea only work for one-way TLS.
+See issue #10828 for details.

+In one-way TLS, database client verifies certificate sent from server during connection handshake, and the server assumes that the client connected is legitimate, since client verification doesn't take place.

+1. On database instance, place following credentials:

+    -  `/path/to/mysql.crt`: Database instance certificate
+    -  `/path/to/mysql.key`: Database instance key
+    -  `/path/to/ca.crt`: CA certificate chain.
+This file isn't used on one-way TLS, but is used to validate client certificates on two-way TLS.

+2. Add following options to `my.cnf`:

+    ```ini
+    [mysqld]
+    ssl-ca = /path/to/ca.crt
+    ssl-cert = /path/to/mysql.crt
+    ssl-key = /path/to/mysql.key
+    tls-version = TLSv1.2,TLSv1.3
+    ```

+3. Adjust credentials ownership and permission:

+    ```
+    chown mysql:mysql /path/to/ca.crt /path/to/mysql.crt /path/to/mysql.key
+    chmod 0600 /path/to/ca.crt /path/to/mysql.crt /path/to/mysql.key
+    ```

+4. Restart MySQL to apply the setting.

+5. Gitea database user have been created before, but it authenticates only against IP addresses of Gitea instance.
+To authenticate against domain name, recreate user.
+This also require TLS to connect to the database:

+    ```sql
+    DROP USER 'gitea'@'192.0.2.10';
+    CREATE USER 'gitea'@'example.gitea' IDENTIFIED BY 'gitea' REQUIRE SSL;
+    GRANT ALL PRIVILEGES ON giteadb.* TO 'gitea'@'example.gitea';
+    FLUSH PRIVILEGES;
+    ```

+    Replace database user name, password, and Gitea instance domain as appropriate.

+6. Make sure that CA certificate chain required to validate the database server certificate is on the system certificate store of both the database and Gitea instances.
+Consult your system documentation for instructions on adding CA certificate to the certificate store.

+7. On Gitea instance, test connection to the database:

+    ```
+    mysql -u gitea -h example.db -p --ssl
+    ```

+    You should be connected to the database.